ppy/osu-wiki/news/2024/2024-07-14-the-followpoint-whitecat-the-cat-who-dominated-osu.md

 series: followpoint
 ---

-Dive into an interview with [WhiteCat](https://osu.ppy.sh/users/4504101), a legendary *cat* and an osu! player!
+Dive into an interview with ::WhiteCat::{ user-id=4504101 }, a legendary *cat* and an osu! player!

 ![](/wiki/shared/news/2024-07-14-the-followpoint-whitecat-the-cat-who-dominated-osu/banner.jpg)

 Hey, did you hear that?
 That's the sound of a new interview!
-Today we are joined by WhiteCat, a top player who many remember as someone who was dominating the scene, before [mrekk](https://osu.ppy.sh/users/7562902)'s rise, as a former rank #1 player!
+Today we are joined by WhiteCat, a top player who many remember as someone who was dominating the scene, before ::mrekk::{ user-id=7562902 }'s rise, as a former rank #1 player!

 So, let's get right to reading!